songguo6/book/s6-guy-bydsource2.md

 SE7A:That is one way they achieve movement.The motivational force they use is the attractivity that exists between the minerals and metals that they use in their "alloy"and the minerals that are part of the surface or sub-surface of the planet.They literally move by using the forces of molecular attractivity.To achieve this movement on a constant basis,they are continuously modifying their alloy.Continuous modification of their alloy of minerals means that there is a continuous level of motion through attractivity.Once the attractivity has created motion,the area of alloy is changed to a neutral alloy so as not to stop the movement through attractivity with that area of land that has been passed.

+7号源实体A：

 SE7A:When they want to create something,they create the tools required to create that which is desired by creating an alloy of themselves relative to the task at hand.This also includes incorporating an alloy of the materials that are in the area of the planet they are currently near.When they want to create something bigger than that which they can achieve on their own,they merge together,creating an alloy of many land-based entities.
 They also use and incorporate an alloy of the planet's minerals that are found in the area that they are working with or within.When they create a structure or shelter for other entities,they create the form out of this alloy of themselves and the planetary minerals and metals and then change the alloy so that they can move away from the form of their creation.During the leaving process,they program the molecular structure of the alloy of the structure left by leaving part of their collective intention and allowing the structure to perform the tasks it was designed to do.The entities then dissolve their collective alloy and become separate individual units again.

+7号源实体A：

 ME:And all this is happening whilst the other entities/planets cover each other to experience existence as another planet?

 SE7A:Yes,that and other things with other land-based entities as well.We must end this dialogue here as you need to progress on to your dialogue with Source Entity Seven"B."

+7号源实体A：

 ME:Before we finish,I note that there are no galaxies or suns.

 SE7A:No,that's right.The permutation of space that you are observing has no need for entities to be present in the form of galaxies and suns (stars).That is because the energies required to support the entities (including the gravity pilots)that are either the planets or the entities that reside on the surface of the planets are available throughout the environment and are not a function of fission or fusion that your physical universe experiences.Also,the largest size entities in my environment are,in fact,the flat planets themselves.They are evenly dispersed around the volume of the environment rather than in clusters of star systems and galaxies.If they were to group themselves into similar shapes that may be construed as a star system or a galaxy,they would not create a new larger entity, one that has the role of such an entity.Instead,they would merely be in a group of planets that form a shape of some sort.

+7号源实体A：

 ME:Why did you not create galaxies or stars?

 SE7A:First,the galaxies and stars that you are referring to are a product of the lower frequencies in your dimension.Within the dimensions in my environment there are no frequencies low enough to result in the manifestation of physical phenomena.Also,because the environment is energetically "in order,"so to speak,there is no need for a larger entity to be in existence to "sweep up"and collect all of the stray energies and materials created by such energies.

+7号源实体A：

 ME:I keep getting a picture in my mind of a white back drop to your environment.

 SE7A:Yes,that is another reason for not needing the entities you refer to as stars.As you know,stars create heat and light in your physical universe,plus other energies necessary for the continued existence of the human body and other carbon-based entities.As my entities are essentially energetic in nature,they are exempt from the need for such basic elemental fuels.The appearance,in your mind's eye,of my environment is,therefore,a representation of what you would expect to see from your own perspective,should your physical eyes be capable of de-coding the frequencies that inflate this environment.

+7号源实体A：

 ME:So essentially,you have a universe that is full of planets and entities,and that's it.

 SE7A:As a very high level summary,you would be correct,but,of course,there is much more to my environment than this short dialogue can expose.One such addition that I will give you before I let you commence communication with Source Entity Seven"B"is that at certain periods in their existence all of the flat planets link up together and make what you would call a hollow sphere.

+7号源实体A：

 ME:Like a big 3D jigsaw puzzle(I was thinking of the Wikipedia logo).

 SE7A:Yes,sort of.

+7号源实体A：

 ME:Why do they do that?

 SE7A:To share their learning and to identify which entities will be moving on to the next environment.

+7号源实体A：

 ME:How often has this happened?

 SE7A:Only six times since their creation.It is a very special occasion when it happens, and we are not due such an a event for some time yet,as the entities currently in my environment are a little slow evolution wise.

+7号源实体A：

 ME:Any reason for that?

 SE7A:It just happens that way sometimes.Consider your own planet.It went backwards, did it not?

+7号源实体A：

 ME:Yes,it did.

 SE7A:Well,it's not a unique occurrence.It happens throughout the environments created by The Origin's Source Entities.Now you need to prepare yourself,for Source Entity Seven“B"is waiting for you.

+7号源实体A：

 ### Source Entity Seven B

 SE7B:Hello!

+7号源实体B：

 ME:Sorry?

 SE7B:Hello.

+7号源实体B：

 ME:Is that Source Entity Seven "A"?

 SE7B:No its Seven“B."

+7号源实体B：

 ME:I am sorry.You caught me out a bit there.I didn't expect such a fast change over,and your voice has the same tone as SE7A.Also,I was advised to prepare first.

 SE7B:You did prepare.

+7号源实体B：

 ME:Sorry,but I don't recall it.

 SE7B:You,that is,your energetic self,prepared itself to receive my energies.You calibrated your frequencies to that which makes communication easier.

+7号源实体B：

 ME:Well,that bit of me that is communicating with you is under the delusion that it is cut off from the rest of me whilst incarnate.Ah,now I understand.My greater self doing the work in the background might explain why certain things happen automatically and so easily.It is preparing me for the work by working in the background to maintain and control the energies that maintain and control the link.

 SE7B:OK,I don't see it that way.All I see is a single entity,one that is not of my creation, communicating with me.

+7号源实体B：

 ME:Interesting.Thank you for that clarification.I must take that into consideration when I communicate with the remaining Source Entities.